-- Congratulations on your upcoming date!
+– Congratulations on your upcoming date!
 It’s important to be cautious when meeting a stranger.
-Don’t reveal your address until you’re certain you’ve cleared him of predatorial tendencies.
-It can take many hours for any red flags to arise.
+Don’t reveal your address or be alone with him, until you’ve completed all the assessments in this app and you’re satisfied he’s of good character.
+It can take a long time for red flags to arise.
 Ensure your social media is set to private, as the encoded information in photos can include location.

-- It’s really important to do some due diligence up front.
-Carefully ask for his full name, phone number and suburb in order to do some googling.
-Check to see if someone has posted any warnings about him and try to find him on social media.
+– It’s really important to do some due diligence up front.
+Carefully ask for his full name, phone number and where he lives in order to do some googling.
+Try to find him on social media.
 Check sites like www.womansavers.com for any warnings about him.
+Search court registries and the sex offender registry.
 Ask him where he works and see if you can verify this through LinkedIn.
 Have a video call with him before the date – you can start with a phone call and then suggest Facetime.

 – On the first date, we recommend you meet for coffee (so you can make a quick exit), during the day.
 It’s remarkable how much soft evening light hides – someone can look much older in the harsh light of day!
 So, this might be important for detecting whether he’s lying about his age.

-- It’s very important to update the date details if your plans change.
-We’ll be sending you important reminders before the date, so if you bring the date forward and don’t change it in the app, you might miss the reminders.
+– It’s very important to update the date details if your plans change.
+We’ll be sending you important reminders before the date, so if you reschedule the date and don’t change it in the app, you might miss the reminders.

 Step 1: Select your suitor’s gender.

 Step 2: Enter your suitor’s name.

 If you have a date scheduled already with your new suitor, you can add the details here, or tap ‘Skip’ to do it later when you have all the information.

 You are encouraged to enter as much detail as you can regarding your suitor’s physical description as this will be sent to your allies in case of emergency.